-Crowns are fixed prosthetic devices cemented in place onto existing teeth or implants.
-Unlike dentures, you can’t take these out to clean daily – they can only be removed by a dentist.
+Dental crowns are a fixed prosthetic device cemented in place onto existing teeth or implants.
+Unlike dentures, you don’t need to remove and clean these daily.
+Only a dentist can remove a dental crown.

 What is a dental crown?